andersbogsnes/homepage/content/presentations/apis/5_api_database.md

 Remember, we want our connections to be open for the duration of the request and then close it.

-FastAPI lets us `Depend` on a function to have run when we execute, so FastAPI can keep track of what has run
+FastAPI lets us `Depend` on a function to ensure that it will run once per request-response cycle

 ---